Bedeau camp

-Bedeau camp was an internment camp established by Vichy France in April 1942 to hold North African Jewish conscripts that were removed from regular combat units and subsequently subjected to forced labour.
+Bedeau camp was an internment camp established by Vichy France in April 1941 to hold North African Jewish conscripts that were removed from regular combat units and assigned to work units where they were subjected to forced labour.
 The camp was situated in the remote commune of Bedeau (today Ras El Ma) in French Algeria.

+On arrival, internees were made to hand over their uniforms in exchange for ones that were dyed black, for which they earned the nickname les corbeaux (the crows).
+Internees were forced to unload munitions and complete tasks such as harvesting esparto grass and breaking rubble.
+After March 1942, the camp was placed under civilian authority.
+Internees were subjected to a disciplinary measure known as 'the tomb', which was common in other camps, where individuals would be made to dig a hole and lie in it under the blazing sun for extended periods of time.

 Following the Allied landings, General Henri Giraud initially attempted to maintain the exclusion of Jewish conscripts from combat units.
-However, following a press campaign in the United States, the Bedeau camp was closed in April 1943 with the work units dissolved by the end of June.
+The mobilisation class of 1939 was recalled to service, with Jewish conscripts assigned to the work units.
+As a result, the number of Jews interned at Bedeau swelled from several hundred to likely several thousand.
+During this period, Sidney Chouraqui and Germain Ayache drafted a Manifesto des Juifs de Bedeau (Manifesto of the Jews of Bedeau) that articulated their grievances to the French military authorities.
+Following a press campaign in the United States, the Bedeau camp was closed in April 1943 with the work units dissolved by the end of June.

+Postwar efforts by Bedeau internees to secure French recognition of their experiences were unsuccessful.
+In 2003, survivors initiated proceedings with the German Claims Conference and were awarded lifetime compensation, with the camp classified by German researchers as an Arbeitslager.